Describing Who You Are and How You Add Value

 What’s the argument for a pitch?

 Humanise?
 Yes, to humanise your profile is to inject your unique personality into the profile.
 You don’t want to come across robotic or dry.
-Readers having looked through your profile should come away, feeling something and understanding you a little more.
+Having looked through your profile, readers should come away feeling something and understanding you a little more.

 And there is so much to look at within a LinkedIn profile for a person who is active on the platform and engaged with others.